 VINCI’s Inclusion and Diversity Department coordinates a network of more than 300 diversity champions who meet twice a year and work with the Group’s business lines and companies to carry out awareness raising and training programmes.
 VINCI also addresses this issue by taking part in the work of bodies such as the French Association of Diversity Managers.

 Promoting gender equality

-VINCI is aiming for 25% women managers by 2020.
+VINCI has set itself the target by 2023 of increasing the proportion of women in recruitments or promotions to managerial positions to 28% and of increasing the proportion of women members of company management committees to nearly 17%.
+Group, ie at least four women each year on a like-for-like basis.
 Among other measures, the Group has partnered with Elles bougent, a non-profit focused on encouraging more female students to consider careers in engineering or other technical fields, and is relying on its in-house network of women ambassadors who are reaching out to female students in higher education.